Nutrisystem is a weight-loss meal delivery service that promises a steady loss of one to two pounds per week.

 If Nutrisystem’s plans don’t have you covered, Diet-to-Go offers weight-loss meal plans for more specialty diets.
-Its Carb-30 keto plan is tailor-made to keep you in ketosis while helping you lose weight.
+Its Keto-Carb30 plan is tailor-made to keep you in ketosis while helping you lose weight.

-If you’re following a vegan diet and can’t find a weight loss meal delivery service that accommodates plant-based choices, the Weight Loss Plan from Veestro might be your best bet.
+If you’re following a vegan diet and can’t find a weight loss meal delivery service that accommodates plant-based choices, the Weight Loss Plan from Veestro is your best bet.

 Meanwhile, BistroMD offers doctor-approved weight-loss prepared meals.
-It’s particularly useful for people with health conditions thanks to its dedicated plans, such as Gluten Free and Heart Healthy.
+Nutrisystem is great for those with diabetes, but BistroMD caters to those with other health conditions with Gluten Free and Heart Healthy plans.

 Nutrisystem is pretty much everything you could want in a weight-loss meal service.
-From the ease of receiving your order to the range of prepared meals and snacks on offer, you shouldn't feel too much like you’re really dieting.
+You can cover every meal during the week and its prepared meals and snacks barely need any prep.

-There might be a bit of an adjustment to eating five to six times a day, as well as the system as a whole.
-Nutrisystem tries to get you eating healthier by giving you a pared-down version of the foods you’re craving, but it can be tough to continue this type of eating without the meal delivery service.
+Nutrisystem gets you eating healthier by giving you low-calorie versions of the foods you’re craving, but it can be tough to continue this type of eating long-term without a meal delivery service.

-I think Nutrisystem is a great option if you want to learn how to eat properly and lose weight.
-However, if you're looking to lose weight on stricter diets like keto, paleo, or vegan, or you simply want to cut down on processed foods, you might want to shop around a little more.
+I think Nutrisystem is a great option if you want a foolproof way to lose weight that doesn’t rely on willpower or cutting out certain foods.
+However, if you're looking to lose weight on stricter diets like keto, paleo, or vegan – or you simply want to cut down on processed foods – you might want to shop around a little more.

 Nutrisystem offers healthy food designed to help you lose weight – fast.
-It’s low-carb and high in fiber and protein to help you feel fuller for longer, keeping those cravings at bay.
+It’s low-carb and high in fiber and protein to help you feel fuller for longer.
 The Nutrisystem philosophy also recommends eating every 2-3 hours, or six times a day!

-There's also a focused Diabetes Plan that helps anyone who’s diabetic or prediabetic to lose weight and keep their blood sugar under control.
+There's also a focused Diabetes Plan that can help prediabetics or those with type 2 diabetes to lose weight and keep their blood sugar under control.
 If you don’t eat meat, there’s also a plan with more than 90 healthy vegetarian options.

 If you want to lose weight without spending a ton of time cooking or planning, Nutrisystem is absolutely worth it.
 You get six different meals and snacks daily to keep the cravings at bay.

-Canceling your Nutrisystem plan is easy and – compared to other meal delivery services – generous.
-That’s because you have until 6 pm ET the day before your next auto-delivery ship date to cancel.
-Just call customer service, hit a couple of buttons, and you’re done.
+Canceling your Nutrisystem plan is easy.
+You have until 6 pm ET the day before your next auto-delivery ship date to cancel.
+Just call customer services, hit a couple of buttons, and you’re done.

-Don’t try to cheat, though.
-If you get the autopilot discount but try to cancel before paying for your second delivery, you’ll be charged the full amount.
-Find out more in this blog post on canceling your Nutrisystem plan.
+Don’t try to cheat the system, though.
+If you get the autopilot discount but try to cancel before paying for your second delivery, you’ll be charged the full amount for your first box.
+Find out more about avoiding fines in our blog post on canceling your Nutrisystem plan.